rajan596/Devs-Journal/LLD.md

     - One of the problem with Inheritance is that class needs to be inherited.
 Which is not possible in all the cases.
 5. Strive for loosely coupled designs between objects that interact.
     - Observer is such pattern

+# LLD Interview

+- Prefer to draw class diagram and connections.
+It helps conceptualise the design and ease out coding part
+-

 # References
 - LLD primer: https://github.com/prasadgujar/low-level-design-primer/blob/master/solutions.md